 My parents thought the twins looked sickly, too skinny, and wondered why they cried so much.
 Of course, they were proud to see their first Grandchildren and gave us lots of advice.

-Even Marty’s parent’s patience was tested when these first-time Grandparents wondered why they cried so much.
-One was way too skinny, were we feeding them properly?
+Marty’s parent’s patience was tested, as well, when these first-time Grandparents wondered why they cried so much.
+Lisa was way too skinny, were we feeding them properly?
 They worried about our trip abroad with the twins, and then we got lots of advice.

 We picked-up 1-95 North for the ten-hour drive and soon were getting tired of Simon and Garfunkel’s Bridge Over Troubled Water, and Everything Is Beautiful by Ray Stevens.
 We rested overnight near Newark.

-The next morning we dropped off the little VW at the Bayonne port for its boat ride to Bremerhaven in Northern Germany.
-Later that day, we took off from Newark International (New Jersey) for the roughly nine-hour (non-stop) flight over the Atlantic.
+The next morning, we dropped off the little VW at the Bayonne port for its boat ride to Bremerhaven in Northern Germany.
+Later that day, we took off from Newark International (EWR) for the roughly nine-hour (non-stop) flight over the Atlantic.

 As the 707 (300) ascended into thinner air, our eighteen-month-olds and other small children cried out as their eardrums popped.
 Then they cried on and off for the entire flight, I guess that’s what young children do on airplanes, eardrums popping or not.